Sources of rights

 - be more involved in managing their income;

 - initiate a review of their administration order.

 For more information, contact State Trustees (see ‘Contacts’ at the end of this chapter).
 There are also other alternatives, including family members and other independent organisations that may be appointed administrators.

 Financial counsellors may be useful in assisting a person with a disability to plan and manage their own finances (to find a financial counsellor, see Chapter 5.4: Financial counselling services).

-However, some of the laws relating to services for people with disabilities contain exceptions to the laws of The principle that private information told to a person must not be revealed to others.
-Some professionals must keep information confidential, for example doctor–patient and lawyer–client relationships., where information is needed for the care of a patient, or required by government departments or other authorities (see Chapter 8.4: Mental illness, and ‘Privacy and confidentiality’ in Chapter 8.5: Intellectual disability and the law).
+However, some laws that relate to services for people with disabilities contain exceptions to the laws of confidentiality, where information is needed for the care of a patient, or required by government departments or other authorities (see Chapter 8.4: Mental illness, and ‘Privacy and confidentiality’ in Chapter 8.5: Intellectual disability and the law).
 For general information, see ‘Privacy and confidentiality’ in Chapter 9.1: Health and the law.

 Duty of care and negligence